jetsonhacks/installRealSenseCameraROS/README.md

 # installRealSenseCameraROS
-Convenience script to install the realsense_camera package for ROS Indigo.
+Convenience script to install the realsense_camera package for ROS Indigo on the NVIDIA Jetson TK1.
 ROS and librealsense should be installed on the machine before executing these scripts.

 $ ./setupCatkinWorkspace <directoryname>